mylinhlethien/accordeur-guitare-matlab/README.md

 # Guitar tuner coded in Matlab

-Here is a project coded in Matlab that enables you to record the sound of the guitar string and to tell the correct frequency to apply to that string.
+Here is a project coded in Matlab that enables you to record the sound of a guitar string and to tell the correct frequency to apply to that string.

 ## Run in on GNU Octave or Matlab